HublastX/Commit-IA/README.md

-# CommitIA
+# CommitAI

-CommitIA is a command-line tool built in Go that leverages Large Language Models (LLMs) to analyze your Git code changes and automatically generate semantic commit messages.
+CommitAI is a command-line tool built in Go that leverages Large Language Models (LLMs) to analyze your Git code changes and automatically generate semantic commit messages.

 ## Features